QuarrelForDiscord/BugBoy/README.md

 * Anyone can report a bug, or view the bug report list, but only members with the "Edit Guild" permission can use the other commands.

-* The `/bugremove` and `/bugmove` can have any non-numeric characters between the bug report position.
+* The `/bugremove`, `/bugfix`, and`/bugmove` commands can have any non-numeric characters between the bug report positions.
 For example, `/bugmove 12 2` is just as valid as `/bugmove 12hello2` or `/bugmove 12 to the position 2`.